zzsun777/cpp_multithreaded_order_matching_engine/README.md

 ===========================================================================

-**FIX ( Financial information exchange ) protocol :** It is a session based TCP protocol that carries financial security transcation data.
+**3. FIX ( Financial information exchange ) protocol :** It is a session based TCP protocol that carries financial security transcation data.

 For more information , please see https://en.wikipedia.org/wiki/Financial_Information_eXchange .